ryotarofr/house-specific/README.md

 # house-specific

-Package for locating the coordinates of a barcode in an image
+Package for locating the coordinates of a barcode in an image.
+\\ Sample for verification and never very practical. \\

 ## Why create it?